 As there will be additional expenses for such a ride, there will be additional cost.
 Participants who are keen will be asked to top up the fees.

 9. Why is there a cost for participation in Ride for Rations 2021?

 This is to ensure that 100% of funds raised are used for the charitable cause.
 The registration fees are used for the organisational cost as indicated in detail below.
 The organisational planning and organising is undertaken by volunteers at no cost.

 10. How do I pay for Ride For Rations 2021 registration fee?

 Payment will be made at the point of registration through the registration portal.
 For the Singapore ride, if it takes place, details will be given separately.

 For the “Strava” based ride: the tee-shirt or cycling jersey as preferred; pledge card printing cost; mementos of appreciation for corporate sponsors; amongst other cost.

 12. What happens if I have to cancel my participation of the reformatted Ride for Rations 2021?

 Participants must submit the funds raised as it is meant to help the needy.

-A briefing will be organised nearer to the ride.
+A briefing will be organised nearer to the ride if permissible.
 Details will be sent via email.